teaching-on-testbeds/repro-DNS/README.md

 ```bash
 dig test.home.lan
 ```
-You should recieve a response with the IP address of test.home.lan (127.0.0.252)
+You should recieve a response with the IP address of `test.home.lan` (127.0.0.252).
 ```
 ;; QUESTION SECTION:
 ;test.home.lan.
 IN      A